 Tartine with Tarragon-Flavored Slow-Roasted Cherry Tomatoes and Proscuitto

-The pairing of salty proscuitto and sweet roasted tomatoes provides a delicious flavor combination in this tartine recipe from food blogger Beatrice Peltre's "La Tartine Gourmande."
+With salty proscuitto and sweet roasted tomatoes, this tartine recipe from food blogger Beatrice Peltre's book "La Tartine Gourmande" is totally delicious.

 - 2 cloves garlic, minced